 + This era was the same time as classical antiquity which served as an inspiration or a way of thinking towards the music of this classical era

-*** Below is the Genres of music for both the classical era and romantic era
+*** See page 7 for the table of Genres of music for both the classical era and romantic era

 + Romantic music in particular dominated the Romantic Movement in Germany